 The Group values the importance of preserving the environment and resources conservation.
-In the Group's daily operations, we continues to be committed on recycling and promoting good practices on energy-saving and undertake measures to reduce wastages.
-We also encourage our staff to be environmental friendly.
+We continue to be committed on recycling to reduce wastages and promoting good practices on energy-saving in the Group's daily operations.
+We also continuously encourage our staff to be environmental friendly.